 The following configuration illustrates a scenario in which the router changes to the second SIM card after exceeding the data limit of 800 MB on the first (default) SIM card.
-The router sends SMS upon reaching 400 MB (this settings has to be enabled on the SMS Configuration page).
+The router sends a SMS upon reaching 400 MB (this settings has to be enabled on the SMS Configuration page).
 The accounting period starts on the 18th day of the month.

-Figure 26: Configuration for SIM card switching Example 2
+Figure 28: Configuration for SIM card switching Example 2

-4.3.8 PPPoE Bridge Mode Configuration
+3.3.8 PPPoE Bridge Mode Configuration

 If you mark the Enable PPPoE bridge mode check box, the router activates the PPPoE bridge protocol.
 PPPoE (point-to-point over ethernet) is a network protocol for encapsulating Point-to-Point Protocol (PPP) frames inside Ethernet frames.
 The bridge mode allows you to create a PPPoE connection from a device behind the router.
 For example, a PC connected to the ETH port of the router.
 You assign the IP address of the SIM card to the PC.
+The changes in settings will apply after clicking the Apply button.